 - Humour and the Human: the animal-human interface in the novels of Will Self.
 After Humanism.
 Lancaster University Cultural Studies Publications, 2005.

 - Encountering the real in Documentary Film Making, ed.
 Iain Aiken.
 New York: Routledge, 2005.

 - Consuming Survivorhood: Oprah’s Book Club and child sexual abuse.
 Oprah’s Book Club, ed.
 Cecilia Koncharr Farr.
 New York: SUNY, 2005.

 - Märtyrer fabrizieren: Die Konstruction von Märtyrern Globalisierung und Widerstand/ The construction of martyrs, globalisation and resistanc Contributions to our contemporary culture of renunciation/Beiträge zur gegenwärtigen Verichtskultur, ed.
 Thomas Duschlbauer and Peter Klimitsch.
 Linz: Gruppe für angewandte Text, 2004.

 - Scientology/Satanic ritual abuse/The shooting of John L Conspiracy Theories in American History, ed.
 Peter Knight.
 New York: ABC-Clio, 2004.

 - Sexually Unchallenged: Re-membering Disabled Celluloid Sex Gods, 84-94.
 Crash Cinema, Patrick Eyres.
 Bradford: National Museum of Film and Photography, 2004.

 - Are You Kidding?
 Re-assessing morality, sexuality and desire in Kids.
-Sexuality and Culture (revised article with editors).
+Sexuality and Culture, Film International 2018.

 - Terminal Thinking: Corporate University and Creativity.
 3D.